ettoma/popcornV2/README.md

 # popcorn

-A watchlist tracker in Flutter with Golang backend + Firebase
+A watchlist tracker in Flutter with Golang backend

 ## What does it do